divyarajan1923-beep/Dfps_poverty_analysis/README.md

 - U.S. Census (Population Data)

 **Tools Used**
+-Excel(Data Cleaning and validation)
-- SQL (data cleaning, joins, analysis)
+- SQL (Data validation, joins, analysis)
-- Tableau (visualization)
+- Tableau (Visualization)

 **Key Steps**
 1. Cleaned DFPS and SAIPE datasets in excel
 2. Standardized county names using excel formulas
+3. Data Validated using SQL queries
-3. Joined datasets using SQL
+4. Joined datasets using SQL
-4. Analyzed trends and correlations using SQL queries
+5. Analyzed trends and correlations using Tableau

 **Key Insights**
 - Counties with higher poverty rates tend to show higher abuse cases
 - Some counties deviate, indicating other influencing factors
+- Identified high-risk areas to support program and policy decisions

 **Files in This Repo**
 - dfps_clean.csv